andymeneely/squib/docs/dsl/data_frame.rst

 #row(i)
 -------

-Returns a hash of values across all columns in the ``i``th row of the dataframe.
+Returns a hash of values across all columns in the i-th row of the dataframe.
 Represents a single card.

 #nrows
 ------